Contents On This Page

-Simply put, Long fingernail beds simply means that the length of the beds exceeds that of the width by 60% while in short nail beds, the length is less than twice of that of the width.
+Simply put, Long fingernail beds simply mean that the length of the beds exceeds that of the width by 60% while in short nail beds, the length is less than twice that of the width.

-Did you get that or I should repeat?
-Please go through it the second time, don’t rush it or better still, take a look at the below illustration…
+Did you get that, or I should repeat?
+Please go through it the second time, don’t rush it or better still, have a look at the below illustration…

-The photo above is exactly how my fingernails look like, looks pretty good right?
+The photo below is precisely how my fingernails look like; looks pretty good, right?